Best Loans for Bad Credit in October 2024

 +

 LendingClub is an online marketplace where you can borrow up to $40,000.
-You may also change your due date with LendingClub, but be sure to check how changing your payment deadlines could affect your interest rates.
+You can also change your due date with LendingClub, but be sure to check how changing your payment deadlines could affect your interest rates.

 As an added bonus for borrowers with low credit scores, LendingClub also offers joint personal loans.
 The option to add a co-borrower may make it easier for some applicants with poor credit to qualify for a personal loan, and LendingClub states that it reserves its lowest rates for those with excellent credit.